mstieranka/react-ts-template/README.md

 corepack prepare pnpm@latest --activate
 ```

+Then install packages with `pnpm install`.

-Then run `pnpm start` to get a hot-reloading preview or `pnpm run build` to build the app into `dist/`.
+After that, you can run `pnpm start` to get a hot-reloading preview or `pnpm run build` to build the app into `dist/`.